mnit-rtmc/iris/docs/action_plans.md

 ## Device Actions

-Device actions use [hashtag]s to associate devices with a phase of the action plan.
+Device actions use [hashtag]s to associate devices with one phase of an action plan.
 These devices can be:
  - [DMS], displays the [message pattern] on the sign
  - [beacon], activates the flashing beacon